Scroll down to see common questions answered. Please email info@elkhorngathering.com for any further questions you may have.

 To get to Boulder, Utah you need to take highway 12 either from the west (Escalante) or from the north (Scipio, Loa, Torrey)

 You will take highway 24 to Torrey.
 From Torrey take highway 12 south (right turn if coming from the west, left turn if coming from the east) Highway 12 will take you south, up and over Boulder mountain.
-Once you are on the south side of the mountain you will see a road sign that you are in Boulder city.
-Eventually you will
+Once you are on the south side of the mountain you will see a road sign that you are in Boulder Town.

 If you are coming from the South/West… head East on Highway 12 as if you are travelling to Bryce canyon and Escalante… drive through Escalante, drive across the hogs back (steep winding road with incredible views!) to Boulder.
-Once in Boulder, where Highway 12 turns left take the BURR TRAIL ROAD straight (east).
-Drive east on the Burr Trail Road approximately 1/2 mile until you see the turn off for LOWER BOULDER ROAD.
-Follow Lower Boulder Road all the way as far as it will take you until you see the signs for Elkhorn parking and the registration booth on the left.
+Once in Boulder, continue on highway 12 as it turns north to go towards Boulder mountain.
+Our site is the last pasture/ranch on the right before actually driving up on the mountain.
+Entrance is mile marker 92.5

-A map will also be sent in the camp email for those registered.
+A google maps link will also be sent in the camp email for all attendees.

 If you have special dietary needs please bring extra food for yourself for each meal.

-There will be vegetarian options at each meal**
+There will be a vegetarian option at each meal**

-If you need more food or ice during the week you can buy groceries at Hills and Hollows in Boulder Town!
-There is also Griffins grocery in Escalante (30 miles).
+If you need more food or ice during the week you can buy groceries at Hills and Hollows or the Silver Eagle in Boulder Town.
+There is also Griffins Grocery in Escalante (30 miles).

 • Yes, you will need to bring some extra money depending on the classes you plan to take to pay for the individual instructor materials fees.